 Query: A one-page cover letter specific to the book publishing industry.
 A query is sent to literary agents (essentially) to pitch a writer’s manuscript to them in hopes that they will be interested in representing the writer’s work.

 Synopsis: A one- to two-page document that summarizes a book.
 It reveals everything, including the ending.
 A synopsis is often used in a writer’s submission to a literary agent.

 Third person perspective: This point of view is when a writer tells the story from either a single character’s perspective or multiple characters’ perspectives.
 The character would be referred to as “she” or “he” in the story.
 For example: Sarah ran toward the closing doors.
 (Compared to: “I ran toward the closing doors.”)

 Twitter pitch contests: Online pitching opportunities hosted on Twitter through select people or groups where writers can pitch their manuscript in a single tweet, using a select hashtag that literary agents and editors will peruse in search of story for their respective lists.
 (For more information on how to write a Twitter pitch, click here.
 To view a Twitter pitch contests calendar, click here.)

 WIP: Also called work in progress.
 This refers to a writer’s manuscript they are currently writing/editing.

 Word count: The length of writers’ manuscripts are determined by the quantity of words (rather than page number).
 To learn more about word counts, click here.

 Writing sprints: A designated time where writers will write as many words as they can.

-YA: Young adult (an age group).
+YA: Young adult (an age category).